MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 For Example: Python and DevOps have a good amount of overlap.
 I could explore topics such as using and/or extending Ansible, a Python-based DevOps tool.
 I could explore topics around simplifying the deployment of Python applications.
 The overlap here isn’t to hard to find.
 These talks are likely to be good candidates for both Python and DevOps conferences.
 But I don’t have to do this.
 Maybe I want to write a talk that’s solely about Python fundamentals.
 Great!
 I just would’t submit it to the DevOps conferences.

 On the flip side, finding overlap can be nearly impossible.
-Say I’m interested in CSS and Kubernetes [^2].
+Say I’m interested in CSS and Kubernetes(1).
 Trying to find a talk that is applicable and interesting to both communities isn’t impossible, but you may spend more time trying to find it than you want.
+{ .annotate }

+1. An odd pair, but not completely unheard of.

 While it is important to focus on topics the community might find useful, it is just as important to focus on topics that you actually want to speak about.
 Excitement and engagement is contagious, and if you are excited about a topic then your audience will be too.
 There’s few things worse than listening to someone give a talk about something they aren’t interested in.